masterpointio/github-action-opa-rego-test/README.md

       - name: Run OPA Rego Tests
         uses: masterpointio/github-action-opa-rego-test@main
         with:
-          test_directory_path: "./config/spacelift-policies" # Path of the directory where the OPA Rego policies are stored.
+          path: "./config/spacelift-policies" # Path of the directory where the OPA Rego policies are stored.
 Optional, defaults to `.` which is the root directory.
           report_untested_files: true # Flag to check & report Rego files without corresponding test files.
 Optional, defaults to false.
 ```